zcorleissen/documentation/source/mongodb_node_examples.rst

   $ node sharded_connect_example.js
   Connected!

-Connecting to a sharded instance with SSL:
+Connecting to a sharded instance using SSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Make sure to change the port number when using an SSL connection.

 .. code-block:: javascript